-who chased me across Cordova, or UBC lawyers.
+few of my own photographs that only show human faces when everyone agreed;47 this activity has not yet been prohibited by nasty landlords like Leona Helmsley, aggressive commercial directors like the guy who chased me across Cordova Street, or UBC lawyers.
 Stop by office hours - virtual or face-to-face! - if you'd like to chat more about this fascinating place.
 If you want to read more, track down some of the citations in the footnotes of these pages.
 And also keep in mind that while we do use some Vancouver examples in this class, it's not just a class about Vancouver.
 We'll be studying many different cities as we examine various dimensions of the past and present in our exciting urban world.
-Still, hopefully by September, 2021 vaccination rates will be sufficiently advanced so that we will be able to safely walk around the city again with a large crowd of brilliant Urban Studies students, including you!
+Still, hopefully by September, 2022 vaccination rates and other measures will be sufficiently effective so that we will be able to safely walk around the city again with a large crowd of brilliant Urban Studies students, including you!
 I hope you'll join us!

-• Tuesday, September 14.
+• Tuesday, September 13.
 Paths to Understanding the City.